April 12, 2021

 QUIET PLEASE, MURDER (1942)

 Unknown to Patrick, her latest sale went to a Nazi agent, Sydney Blackmer.
 She is flippant about this detail but Sanders is livid knowing his reputation.
 Blackmer will recognize the forgery and the transaction used Nazi funds.
 Words get around.
 Enter Richard Denning, a detective with a witty script.
 He is dandy in the role.
 Confident, handsome, and charming, nothing phases him.
+It is too bad more roles like this were not part of his resume.
 He is on his self-evident trail of Patrick, who equally pours on the charm.
 Denning welcomes that part but also suspects a double standard.

 Notes: The character actor, Byron Foulger, in an uncredited role, plays the persnickety library manager with a considerable amount of humorous anxiety.
 Especially as the air raid warden for the library.
 He is in total command and the rules must be followed to the letter.
 He tells everyone to remain calm and not run as he sprints frantically, arms flailing, into action to retrieve his helmet.
 Another character of note is the bald mute aide-assassin in Blackmer’s service, played by Kurt Katch, who communicates through sign language and carries a rope that can accommodate several neck sizes.
 Apparently, Peter Lorre did not get a casting call.
 A special note about Lynne Roberts, the helpful librarian to Denning.
 She stands out as the most genuine person in the movie, waiting for her guy to return from the war front.